mSuhailUsman/sql-docs/docs/integration-services/lesson-1-7-adding-and-configuring-the-ole-db-destination.md

 7. In the **Name of the table or the view** box, type or select **[dbo].[FactCurrencyRate]**.

 8. Click the **New** button to create a new table.
 Change the name of the table in the script to read **NewFactCurrencyRate**.
 Click **OK**.

+  "NewFactCurrencyRate" table already exist with AdventureWorksDW2012 database backup provided with this traning.
+Receive error when perform step # 8.

 9. Upon clicking **OK**, the dialog will close and the **Name of the table or the view** will automatically change to **NewFactCurrencyRate**.

 10. Click **Mappings**.

 11. Verify that the **AverageRate**, **CurrencyKey**, **EndOfDayRate**, and **DateKey** input columns are mapped correctly to the destination columns.
 If same-named columns are mapped, the mapping is correct.